ToyotaCRDL/mahos/docs/_sources/glossary.rst.txt

    params
       Parameters (dict) for something.
 Difference between conf: params is considered dynamic (will change run time).

+   gparams
+   global params
+      A dict with global parameters which is handled by :class:`GlobalParams <node.global_params.GlobalParams>`.

    Req-Rep
       Request-Reply communication pattern.
 The client sends a request and the server sends back a reply.